 Clive Stewart thanked Mike for his effors in finally clearing up the issue of a member who refused to comply with NHW ethics and had banned three members and the whole of a Parish Council from local membership..
 Sadly Mike reported that when the obstructive member finally walked out, he refused to hand over his list of 80 members of his "NHW" Facebook group.
 Hopefully many may have registered with National NHW, Epping Forest may have lost members as a result.

 Sarah reported that she has yet to contact Janine, but she does have a very helpful Police contact that she can call when needed.
 She reported a trickle of new members and that they plan to start Street Meets again from April

 Maldon Mandy reported that sadly the district had lost many of its elderly members, and as a result is liaising with Steve Leverett about a merger with Chelmsford.
 Mandy strongly expressed the opinion that Whatsapp groups are much better than Facebook ones, as they are more private and unhelpful potsings can be quickly deleted.

 Rochford Mike Hooper reported that with access to their police station office unavailable due to covid-19 restrictions, Rochford were not really opertaing at present.

-Southend Alan Norman reported that Southend is getting some new groups together despite him being unwell at present.
+Southend Alan Norman reported that Southend is getting some leaflets issued despite him being unwell at present.